mtheintrude23/GrowAGarden-Stock-Live-Overlay/README.md

-# GrowAGarden Stock Overlay Extension
+# GrowAGarden Stock Live Overlay

 A standalone always-on draggable GrowAGarden stock overlay that works across any website or app.